 June 8, 2018: Pendleton Pediatrics, Chandler, AZ author event

 I love doing author visits!
 I remember being in elementary school and having an author come visit my school.
 It was interesting to listen to her story (and I loved getting out of math class!) and to imagine myself as an author.
 Now, when I come to an elementary school, I think back to when I was a girl and I try to plan a visit that the children will remember.
 It's important to me that they are involved so I always make it interactive.

 Please use my contact form if you're interested in having me visit.
-At this time, I don't charge for my visits the traditional way.
-I am paid through book sales, no minimum required!

 I do like to end my presentation by asking the children to think about the other students and to see if there is anything they can do today that would enrich another's life in some way.
 For example: Can you hold the door open for someone?
 Help someone that has their hands full?
 If someone looks sad, maybe a smile from you will make them feel a little better?
 Look for ways to be extra kind today!